Healthy Fats Are Where It’s At

 Let’s look at some of the benefits of Ghee.

-It is comprised of full spectrum short, medium and long chain fatty acids, both unsaturated and saturated and when made from butter from pastured cows, it is one of the highest natural sources of Conjugated Linoleic Acid.
+It is comprised of full spectrum short, medium and long chain fatty acids, both unsaturated and saturated and when made from butter from pastured cows, it is one of the highest natural sources of Conjugated Linoleic Acid (CLA).
+Reviews on CLA-rich dairy fat and ghee are here and dairy feeding effects on CLA are summarized here.

 It contains Omega 3 and Omega 9 essential fatty acids along with vitamins A, D, E and K.